kaileh57/terminal-toys/README.md

 # Terminal Toys 🎮

-A collection of fun and interactive terminal animations and utilities for Windows!
+A collection of fun and interactive terminal animations and utilities!
+Each toy is available in two versions:
+- **Cross-platform versions** - Work on Windows, macOS, and Linux
+- **Windows-optimized versions** - In the `windows/` directory

 ## 🎨 Animations & Utilities